quicwg/multipath/draft-ietf-quic-multipath.md

 a new path by initiating path validation, both sides need at least one unused Connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}).

-If the transport parameter "max_concurrent_paths" is negotiated as N, and the client is already actively using N paths, the limit is reached.
+If the transport parameter "initial_max_paths" is negotiated as N, and the client is already actively using N paths, the limit is reached.
 If the client wants to start a new path, it has to retire one of the established paths.